 To us, the answer us quite obvious.
 If you are going to invest time, energy and money in establishing a trust, then why would you do it in the countries where court proceedings are commonplace and are decided in favor of the law enforcement agencies and tax authorities?
 What is the point of establishing something in a jurisdiction that overwhelmingly supports the plaintiff, where protection from lawsuits can cost you tens of thousands of dollars, and every government official believes they are entitled to your wealth and the results of your many years of work?

-We asked an international attorney working for plaintiffs under the US inheritance laws if they ever prosecuted offshore trusts.
+We asked an international attorney working for plaintiffs under the US inheritance laws if they ever sued offshore trusts.
 The answer was this.
-They never even tried to prosecute a foreign offshore trust as it is extremely difficult and expensive.
+They never even tried to sue a foreign offshore trust as it is extremely difficult and expensive.
 Obviously, their success in working with trusts is based on purely internal judicial practice that treats the institution of trust as a way of avoiding taxation, but not as a fair way of transferring the last will and testament of a wealthy person who had the right to decide what should become of their inheritance.

 Therefore, we strongly recommend that everyone chooses the jurisdiction in advance and very carefully.
 The jurisdiction that will best relate to their assets and protect them from the risk of falling into the hands of competitors, enemies and often absolute fraudsters.
 Multinational corporations have been doing business that way for many years.
 They concentrate in one jurisdiction, manufacture their product or service in another, distribute them in the third one and further scale up and adapt them in many other countries of the world.